needle-mirror/com.unity.adaptiveperformance.samsung.android/Documentation~/adaptiveperformance-samsung-android.md

 # Installing the Adaptive Performance Samsung (Android) package

-Use the [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html) to install the **AP Samsung (Android)** package, which includes the Samsung (Android) subsystem for Adaptive Performance.
+Use the [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html) to install the **Adaptive Performance Samsung (Android)** package, which includes the Samsung (Android) subsystem for Adaptive Performance.

-Unity automatically installs the Adaptive Performance package as a dependency of the AP Samsung (Android) package.
+Unity automatically installs the Adaptive Performance package as a dependency of the Adaptive Performance Samsung (Android) package.
 You can use Adaptive Performance as soon as installation through the Package Manager completes.

 ## Quick Setup Guide

 * Install **Android Support** for Unity.
 Unity needs Android Support to build to your Samsung device.
 * **Switch Platform** to Android in the **Build Settings** window.
-* Use the Unity Package Manager and install the **AP Samsung (Android)** package which includes the subsystem.
+* Use the Unity Package Manager and install the **Adaptive Performance Samsung (Android)** package which includes the subsystem.
 The Unity Package Manager then automatically installs the Adaptive Performance package as a dependency for you as well.
 * When you build and deploy the app to your device, Adaptive Performance will be active by default.

 **Note:** To enable Adaptive Performance log messages in development builds, change `UnityEngine.AdaptivePerformance.StartupSettings.Logging` to `true`.
 Adaptive Performance then starts printing status information to the console.